 The on-site construction team needs reliable, fast, and precise information., to properly execute the project without downtime.
-To achieve it, you need the proper data-sharing culture within your organization (you can read on how we accomplished BIM-oriented frameworks here).
+To achieve it, you need the proper data-sharing culture within your organization (you can read about how we accomplished BIM-oriented frameworks).

 Hence, there might be some implementation challenges.
 Nevertheless, it has been proved that BIM has valuable on-site applications that increase project efficiency and enhance collaborative teamwork.
 It provides better insight for construction managers and all other stakeholders who are involved in the project.
 For these purposes, the specific tools that we have found more useful for on-site applications are Virtual and Augmented reality.

 BIM Technologies Onsite Application